Skip to main content

 UCSF Talk: Podcasting Science - Sharing UCSF's Expertise

-Discover how UCSF faculty, clinicians, alumni, and students utilize podcasts to connect with global audiences and share insights on health and science.
+Discover how UCSF faculty members, clinicians, alumni, and students use podcasts to connect with global audiences and share insights on the health sciences.
 This session highlights the stories, science, and discoveries that make UCSF-grown podcasts like PT Path Podcast unique and representative of the UCSF community.

 Moderator:

-Professor and Chair, UCSF Department of Physical Therapy and Rehabilitation Science
+Professor and Chair, Department of Physical Therapy and Rehabilitation Science

 Speakers: